 Cambridge's traditions in Asian and Middle Eastern Studies go back to the 16th century, and there are extensive library and museum holdings.
-The Faculty of Asian and Middle Eastern Studies itself, where there is a pleasant working library and where all lectures are held, is on the Sidgwick Site of the University, close to the Faculties of Classics and Modern and Medieval Languages, and to the University Library.
+The Faculty of Asian and Middle Eastern Studies itself, where there is a pleasant working library and where all lectures are held, is on the Sidgwick Site of the University, close to the Faculties of Classics and Modern and Medieval Languages and Linguistics, and to the University Library.
 Formal lectures are the responsibility of the relevant department, not the College, but the organisation of small-group teaching ("supervisions") and general academic guidance is in the hands of the College's Director of Studies in Asian and Middle Eastern Studies.
 Being a small subject, students in Asian and Middle Eastern Studies will visit teachers in a number of colleges in order to gain specialist supervision.

 Subjects offered by the Faculty:

 It is possible to take some of these as half-subjects in recognised combinations.
 It is also possible to study East Asian and Middle Eastern languages combined with a modern European language from the Faculty of Modern and Medieval Languages, for example Hebrew and Russian, or Arabic and French.
 (N.B.
 The Faculty of Asian and Middle Eastern Studies is the lead Faculty for administrative purposes with these combined courses.)